-Near real-time South African weather data is available from the South African Weather Service (SAWS) and the Agricultural Resource Council (ARC), with each maintaining a set of automatic weather stations across the country.
-These data need to be paid for, although special conditions exist, for example, if you are busy with postgraduate studies.
+Near real-time measured weather data for South Africa is primarily available from the South African Weather Service (SAWS) and the Agricultural Research Council (ARC), both of which maintain networks of automatic weather stations across the country.
+Access to these datasets typically requires payment, though reduced or waived fees may apply for postgraduate research purposes.

 SOURCES OF WEATHER DATA